What Creators can Learn from Filmmaker Icon Larry Clark

 “When you’re young, not much matters.
 When you find something that you care about, then that’s all you got.”

 When I first heard about “Kids”, the movie was expected to be a scandal.
 I well remember the headline at that time: “«Kids» is too hard for kids”.
 When I got my hands on the VHS a bit later (I was still too young to see in the cinema), it blew me away.
-What I expected was sex, drugs and filth.
+What I expected were sex, drugs, and filth.
 What I saw looked real, authentic.
 Not like the typical 25-year-olds in GAP fashion that would play teenagers on TV.
 Instead of shallow conversations and pretty pictures, “Kids” opened a whole new world to me.
 A window into skateboard subculture that I didn’t know about.

 Already gained a bit of fame as a photographer, Larry Clark was 50 years old when he got into filmmaking.
 He learned how to ride a skateboard just prior to the movie, getting him in contact with the subculture.